2014–15 Faroe Islands v Greece football matches: Aftermath

 The result caused the sacking of head coach Claudio Ranieri, whose next job would be manager of English club Leicester City the following July.
-In his first season, the club would go on to win the 2015–16 Premier League.
+In his first season, the club would go on to win the 2015–16 Premier League in what is also considered to be one of the biggest shocks in sports.

-Before the return fixture, the Faroes suffered an away defeat to Romania, while Greece got a goalless away draw against Hungary.
+Before the return fixture, the Faroe Islands suffered an away defeat to Romania, while Greece got a goalless away draw against Hungary.

 2015 match

 Details

-Seven Greek players (goalkeeper Orestis Karnezis, Kostas Manolas, Panagiotis Kone, Lazaros Christodoulopoulos, Nikos Karelis, captain Vasilis Torosidis and Andreas Samaris) took part in both matches; on the Faroese side, nine players (goalkeeper Gunnar Nielsen, Atli Gregersen, Sonni Nattestad, Hallur Hansson, captain Fróði Benjaminsen, Brandur Olsen, Christian Holst, Jóan Símun Edmundsson and substitute Odmar Færø) took part in both.
+Seven Greek players (goalkeeper Orestis Karnezis, Kostas Manolas, Panagiotis Kone, Lazaros Christodoulopoulos, Nikos Karelis, captain Vasilis Torosidis and Andreas Samaris) took part in both matches; on the Faroese side, nine players (goalkeeper Gunnar Nielsen, Atli Gregersen, Sonni Nattestad, Hallur Hansson, captain Fróði Benjaminsen, Brandur Hendriksson, Christian Holst, Jóan Símun Edmundsson and substitute Odmar Færø) took part in both.

 Aftermath

 Greece national team coach Sergio Markarián resigned in the following month, having lasted only two matches in charge.

 The six points taken from the Greece fixtures were the only ones gained by the Faroese in the campaign.
 Greece got an away draw with Romania in September 2015 and finally won their first match on the last matchday, beating Hungary 4–3 at home, but it wasn't enough to avoid bottom place.
 Both teams finished with six points, the Faroes having the advantage on the head-to-head record.